Saturday 3rd September 2016 marked the sixth annual Maver Mega Match This Grand Final event staged at Maver Hayfield Lakes, Doncaster.

 Follow the Latest Developments

 Follow Maver Match This on Twitter and Facebook to keep up to date with any news and developments.
-Alternatively, you can sign up to the Match This newsletter below and receive news and developments via e-mail as and when they happen.

 Frequently Asked Questions